Rabb Graduate Center, 347

 ExpertiseEnvironmental Justice, Environmental Law and Policy, Environmental Sustainability

 ProfileLaura Goldin is Professor of the Practice at Brandeis University, Associate Director of the Environmental Studies Program, Director of the Environmental Internship Program and an award-winning teacher.
 Her courses and intensive programs have helped lead the way in hands-on experiential learning for meaningful, long-lasting understanding that engages students directly in tackling critical environmental justice issues in sustaining collaborations with community partners.
-Her students have worked with local non-profits and tenants to reduce lead exposures in low income housing, assess toxic exposures to immigrant nail salon workers, create community gardens with public housing residents and educational public school gardens with K-12 children and teachers, and engaged with students in other projects and research to promote environmental health, access to healthy food and open space and community sustainability and social justice.
+Her students have worked with local non-profits and tenants to reduce lead exposures in low income housing, assess toxic exposures to immigrant nail salon workers, create community gardens with public housing residents and public school gardens with K-12 children and teachers, and engage with students in other projects and research to promote environmental health, access to healthy food and open space and community sustainability and social justice.
 In Goldin’s “Greening the Ivory Tower” course, students design and implement sustainability projects to create long-term improvement to the campus and community such as the Brandeis Rooftop Farm and Deis Bikes free bike loan program. http://www.brandeis.edu/programs/environmental/undergrad/greeningcourse/index.html

 Professor Goldin also offers the immersive Environmental Health and Justice Community Field Semester, a hands-on, multi-disciplinary, community-engaged learning program. http://www.brandeis.edu/jbs/pastprograms/f2011/index.html

-In this program, a small group of students delve deeply involved into the law, policy, social impacts and science of current environmental health issues challenging individuals, families and communities today.
-They work directly with the communities most vulnerable and affected, from low-income immigrant neighborhoods of urban Boston and Waltham to the rural mountain mining towns of Kentucky suffering the effects of mountaintop removal for coal extraction.
+In this program, a small group of students delve deeply into the law, policy, social impacts and science of current environmental justice and health issues challenging individuals, families and communities today.
+They work directly with communities most vulnerable and affected, from low-income immigrant neighborhoods in urban Boston and Waltham to rural mountain mining townships of Kentucky suffering the effects of mountaintop removal for coal extraction.
 The students also conduct an environmental health study of major environmental justice concern in partnership with the affected groups.
 The 2011 and 2013 program studies,assessing potential toxic exposures to nail salon workers, primarily Vietnamese immigrants, was widely presented locally, regionally and nationally, including the Academy of Sciences International Conference on Environmental Science and Technology in 2012 and 2014, respectively and at the American Industrial Hygiene Conference & Exposition 2014.
 The first study was published http://link.springer.com/article/10.1007/s10903-013-9856-y, broadly cited and informed nail salon regulations in Boston.